Arthurfert/Local-Film-rating/README.md

 - Data is stored locally on your machine
 - No external data sharing

+## Legal Notice

+> [!CAUTION]
+> **This application is for educational and personal use only.**

+- Local-Film-Rating does not host, store, or distribute any copyrighted content
+- All content is sourced from third-party providers and websites
+- Users are solely responsible for ensuring they have legal rights to access any content
+- The developer does not endorse or encourage copyright infringement
+- Users must comply with all applicable laws in their jurisdiction
+- Any legal issues should be directed to the actual content providers
+- This app functions as a search engine aggregator only
+- No copyrighted material is stored on my side

+This application is provided "as is" for educational purposes.

+The developer:
+- Does not claim ownership of any content
+- Does not profit from copyrighted material in any way
+- Does not control third-party content providers
+- Encourages users to support content creators through legal means

 ## Tech Stack

 | Technology | Purpose |